Current HMC Board of Directors

 During the Pandemic, I began to explore the possibility of building my own handbell tree.
 With a little research and some help from my son, we built a handbell tree.
 I played a solo on the handbell tree for my school.
 I am so excited to see children grow in their ability to confidently express themselves through making music and playing handbells.

-Annie Hergott - Director at Large
+Annie Hergott - Chair

 There is something magical about ringing handbells, and ringing this incredible instrument successfully as a team is exceptionally satisfying.